antonioalmeida/feup-comp/README.md

 GLOBAL Grade of the project: 20

 ### SUMMARY:
-(Describe what your tool does and its main features.)

 As a project for the Compilers course at Porto Engineering University, we implemented a compiler capable of generating Java bytecode, a low level language capable of operation the Java Virtual Machine from Yal, a high level programing language.
 The main features of our compiler are its ability to perform syntatic analysis, semantic analysis and generating low level code.